zilongshanren/programmers-guide/README.md

 1.md - Chapter 1 - About

-2.md - Chapter 2 - Directors and Caches
+2.md - Chapter 2 - Jumping into Cocos2d-x (We are building a simple game, no explanation)

-3.md - Chapter 3 - Nodes, Scenes and Layers
+3.md - Chapter 3 - Sprite and Nodes